In This Article

 - Part your hair down the middle, then create two even sections of hair.

-- Using a gel and a toothbrush or small comb, lay your edges at your hairline flat, then twist into small waves.
+- Using a styling product, such as Carol's Daughter Black Vanilla Moisture and Shine Edge Control Smoother ($16), and a toothbrush or small comb, lay your baby hairs at your hairline flat, then twist into small waves.

-Similar to a milkmaid braid but slightly more complicated, this look is essentially a sideways French braid that curves around the head.
+Similar to a milkmaid braid but slightly more complicated, a crown braid is essentially a sideways French braid that curves around the head.
+Pair with a hot pink lip like Ana de Armas for the ultimate summertime look.

-- Use a comb to position the front half of the hair forward, so it hangs in front of the face.
+- Use a comb to position the front half of the hair forward, so it hangs in front of your face.

 - Create a side part, and pull hair back into a ponytail or braid.